Still wondering if that author byline actually moves the needle in terms of SERP visibility?

 Authorship in SEO may have had a rocky past, but it isn’t completely obsolete.

-Sure, the author name will no longer appear on the SERPs, and Google+ is defunct, but adding an author to your blog content is still a way to enhance the user experience and build trust.
+Sure, the author name no longer appears on the SERPs, and Google+ is defunct, but adding an author to your blog content is still a way to enhance the user experience and build trust.

 It’s a small step that can do a lot!